-Founded by Artistic Director Robert Wood in 2010, UrbanArias has produced over 25 operas, including 11 world premieres, nine of which were UrbanArias commissions.
+Founded by General Director Robert Wood in 2010, UrbanArias has produced over 30 operas, including 13 world premieres, nine of which were UrbanArias commissions.
 In 2021, Shawn Okpebholo’s Unknown, a song cycle commemorating the centenary of the founding of the Tomb of the Unknown Soldier, received national attention when the accompanying film was featured on PBS Newshour.
 Two years earlier, UrbanArias’ first commercial recording, Gregory Spears’ Paul’s Case, was selected by Opera News as one of the best albums of the year.

 Since the company’s inception, UrbanArias has demonstrated a commitment to the highest quality of musical and theatrical performances.
 Recognized by The Washington Post, The New York Times, The Wall Street Journal, and other leading media outlets as the premiere purveyor of contemporary chamber opera in the DC region, UrbanArias is seen as a company with national significance to the opera industry.
 UrbanArias has produced works by established and upcoming composers including Jake Heggie, Gregory Spears, Shawn Okpebholo, Laura Kaminsky, Tom Cipullo, Peter Hilliard, Susan Kander, Marc Migó, Lori Laitman, Michael Nyman, and Jeffrey Smith, among many others.